 Fair warning: this is your last Delilah snippet!
 Yes, it ends on a cliffhanger.
-Get on the list to see the ending for zero dollars, or hold on for a store link.
+Hold on for a store link at the end.

 If you haven’t encountered the awesome of Delilah before, start at the beginning.

 The room had one exit, a double door leading further into the facility.
 A double door meant they were used to taking people through here on a gurney.
 It was secured, biometrics and link security barring entry.
 Her optics scanned the room beyond, giving her overlay something to work with.
 It looked like another guard facility, desks and coffee machines and humans arrayed around.
 Delilah didn’t care about desks and coffee machines, but she cared about the three guards.
 They were already moving towards the door.
 Perfect.
 One less thing to hack.
 She waited for them to reach the other side of the door, watching with the relaxed ease of overtime as the hard red lights above the door’s security panel to turn a pleasing green.
 She huddled behind the reception desk for cover.